mawentowski/marks-blog/pages/azure-solutions/azure-pipelines/azure-storage.md

 ## Create a New Azure Subscription
 Sign up for a free trial subscription that includes a storage account you will use to host your static site.

-{% include note.html content="The free account gives you $200 of free services for 30 days, after which you will be prompted to upgrade to a paid plan." %}
+{% include note.html content="The free account gives you $200 of free services for 30 days, after which you will be prompted to upgrade to a paid plan.
+Also note that you may only use the subscription for one project (for example, when connecting to your subscription to the Azure CLI task)." %}

 *To create a new subscripton:*
 1. Click **Storage accounts** underneath **Azure Services**.
 Alternatively, click the hamburger menu icon in the top-left corner and select it there.